NS3878 : "Mystery Jelly" with clustered black objects

 "Mystery Jelly" with clustered black objects

-The nature of a mysterious jelly found outdoors has caused much debate: LinkExternal link
+The nature of a mysterious jelly found outdoors has caused much debate.

-It is often found simply as a clear gel; see NS3678 : A moss (Grimmia pulvinata), with "mystery jelly".
+It is often found simply as a clear gel; see NS3678 : A moss, with "mystery jelly".
 In other cases, clusters of small round black objects are found associated with it, as illustrated here.
-Pinkish smears of blood and remnants of blood vessels on the surface provide compelling evidence of an animal origin.
+As can be seen here, there were pinkish smears of blood on the surface, and even some remnants of blood vessels; this provides compelling evidence for an animal origin.

 It was lying on a footpath, next to a puddle, in (as usual) a place where frogs can be found.
-Many have suggested that this material is from frogs taken by predators, and this seems to be the correct explanation; compare the fifth photo on a page at the Hainault Forest Website: LinkExternal link (my own photo therefore seems to show one of the convoluted end-parts of the oviducts).
+Many have suggested that this material is from frogs taken by predators, and this seems to be the correct explanation.
+My photo shows what are apparently the convoluted end-parts of the oviducts).

-The appearance of this substance changes over time: it absorbs water, becoming more transparent, and swelling a great deal.
-It also ends up broken into scattered blobs, as illustrated at NT3707 : Pwdre ser - a slime mould? (note the black eggs there, too); the "clear gel" image (see link in second paragraph, above) is a still later stage, where all the eggs have been eaten (this is possibly what breaks up the gel into scattered pieces).
+Over time the substance absorbs water, becoming more transparent, and swelling a great deal (consider the volume of a mass of frogspawn, compared to the frog that lays it; it is therefore not surprising to learn that after frogspawn is laid, the gel around the eggs expands in water).
+The original compact mass often ends up broken into scattered blobs, as illustrated at NT3707 : Pwdre ser - a slime mould? (note the black eggs there, too); the "clear gel" image (see link in second paragraph, above, and also NS4179 : Mystery jelly in woodland) is a still later stage, where all the eggs have been eaten (this is perhaps what results in the gel's ending up in scattered pieces).

 Creative Commons Licence [Some Rights Reserved] © Copyright Lairich Rig and licensed for reuse under this Creative Commons Licence.